Protect census by closing the gap between inquiry and intake.

 Usually with a short fit call, a scoped pilot or audit, clear handoff rules, and a defined review point rather than an open-ended retainer from day one.

 Hope Harbor is the admissions operations layer for treatment-center operators.
-We do not provide direct medical care to families and we do not accept patient referral fees.
+We do not provide direct medical care, sell patient leads, or accept referral fees.